mitranim/espo/docs/html/partials/agent.md

 #### `agent.unwrap()`

-Resets `agent` to `undefined` without deiniting the previous value.
-Returns the previous value as-is.
+Resets `agent` to `undefined`, returning the previous value as-is, without deiniting it.
 If one of the subscriptions triggered by `.unwrap()` produces an exception before `.unwrap()` returns, the value is automatically deinited to avoid leaks.

 In Rust terms, `.unwrap()` implies [moving](https://doc.rust-lang.org/book/ownership.html#move-semantics) the value